 - The statement in symbols "x > 100" means "x is greater than 100."

-Remember that as we go further right on the number line that the numbers become larger, and as we go further left, the numbers become smaller.
+Remember that as we go further to the right on the number line, the numbers become larger, and as we go further left, the numbers become smaller.
 They may get even smaller yet if they take a sip from that bottle with the label "Drink Me."

 - x = 4 is a solution to the inequality 3 < x, since 4 is to the right of 3 on the number line.

 - x = -2 satisfies the inequality x < - 1, so x = - 2 is a solution to this inequality.